bitcomplete/labs-wysiwyg-editors/README.md

 They are divided into 2 parent directories - `todo/` & `complete/`.
 As the name suggests, working examples are under `complete/`

+### Updating Content

+The `items.json` file includes static content for each editor.
+After updating this content, run `yarn build` to apply the changes.
+This will trigger the `insertEditorContent` script, which loads the updated content into each editor's iframe.
+See the Build section for more details.

 ### Build

-Run `yarn build` to build all monorepos under `complete/` directory
+Run `yarn build` to build all monorepos under the `complete/` directory.
+This process ensures that the latest content from `items.json` is included in each editor's static preloaded content.

 ### Development